puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

 as it's declared.
 These parameters let you set up a single interface for you to customize any aspect of the system your Puppet module manages.

-We also revisited the `include` function, and covered the **resource-like class declaration**, the syntax for specifying values for a class's parameters as it is declared.
+We also revisited the `include` function and covered the **resource-like class declaration**, the syntax for specifying values for a class's parameters as they are declared.

 In the next quest, we'll introduce **facts**, which can be used to easily introduce data about your agent system into your Puppet code.